jmvedrine/moodle-qtype_algebra/README.txt

 Updated to Moodle 2.0 by Stefan Raffeiner <stefan.raffeiner@gmail.com>
 Updated to Moodle 2.1 by Jean-Michel Védrine <vedrine@univ-st-etienne.fr>

 This plugin is now maintained by Jean-Michel Védrine.
-It was verified to work with Moodle 2.3 and 2.4.
+This version is upgraded to work with Moodle 2.5.
 For support use the Moodle quiz forum at https://moodle.org/mod/forum/view.php?id=737

 Enjoy.